ptoscano/candlepin-container-unofficial/roles/candlepin/README.md

     candlepin_user: vagrant
     candlepin_home: /vagrant

-    cp_git_checkout: false
     cp_deploy: false
 ```

 The above playbook would provision the VM with PostgreSQL support, configure the user environment,
 and configure Tomcat for remote debugging and profiling.
-It would not check out the Candlepin repo, and,
-obviously, would not deploy it.
+It would not, obviously, deploy it.

 Unit Testing & Molecule
 -----------------------